 NOTE: At this step, the protocol can be resumed later, 24 h at most.

 Place about 100 g of dry ice (carbon dioxide) in an insulated container and place regular ice in another insulated container.
-Retrieve prepared decafluorobutane serum vials mentioned in Step 3, two 3.81 cm (1.5 inch) 20-gauge needles, a 1 mL plastic syringe, a 200 mL container, metal tongs, and a thermometer (-20 to 100 °C).
+Retrieve prepared decafluorobutane serum vials mentioned in Step 3, two 3.81 cm (1.5 inch) 20-gauge needles, a 1 mL plastic syringe (unstick the plunger before use), a 200 mL container, metal tongs, and a thermometer (-20 to 100 °C).

 NOTE: If only making microbubbles, then there is no need for isopropanol, dry ice, and ice.